SepidehHayati/Other-Projects/Personal Projects/Readme.md

 # Definitions related to the Project:
 ## What is ETL?
+**ETL (Extract, Transform, Load)** is a data integration process that combines data from multiple sources into a single, consistent data store.

 ### Extraction (E)
 - Extraction method (push extraction, pull extraction)